-If for some reason a student is unable to present himself or herself in the complete uniform, then a note should be carried to explain the situation.
+If for some reason a student is unable to present herself or himself or in the complete uniform, then a note should be carried to explain the situation.
 This is for reasons of accountability and courtesy.

 Expectations when wearing the Uniform